gaurangmp/kidsplor-Parent-BRD/README.md

 - "X spots left" — shown when available spots ≤ 3 (urgency signal).
 - "X parents saved this class" — shown when saves > 10.

-#### FR-13.3 — "Referred by [Name]" Personalisation
-- When a parent arrives via a referral link (shared by another parent), the search results page and first provider page visited shows a banner: "You were referred by [Referring Parent First Name] 👋 — they think you'll love KidStreet."
-- This activates social commitment and increases first-booking conversion.

-#### FR-13.4 — Referral Program
-- Every parent account has a unique referral link (e.g. `kidstreet.com.au/ref/sarah-m`).
-- Referral link can be shared via WhatsApp, SMS, email, or copied to clipboard.
-- When a referred parent completes their first booking, both the referring and referred parent receive a $5 credit applied to their next booking.
-- Referral credits are shown in "My KidStreet → Wallet" (Phase 2 for full wallet UI; Phase 1: credit applied at checkout automatically).
-- Referral dashboard: "You've referred X friends · Earned $X in credits."

 #### FR-13.5 — Post-Booking WOM Prompt
 - Immediately after booking confirmation, the parent is shown: "Know another parent who'd love [Provider Name]?
 Share and you'll both get $5 off your next booking."